zloirock/core-js/docs/guide/README.md

 require("core-js/actual");
 ```

 It does not work with some features.
-Also, if you change the default behaviour, even `core-js` internals may not work correctly.
+Also, if you change the default behaviour, even Core-JS internals may not work correctly.

 ## Custom build

-For some cases could be useful to exclude some `core-js` features or generate a polyfill for target engines.
+For some cases could be useful to exclude some Core-JS features or generate a polyfill for target engines.
 You could use [`core-js-builder`](/packages/core-js-builder) package for that.